Flori-87/MSI-vs-MSS-gastrointestinal-tumors/README.md

 #### - Model trainings

 Different classifier models from Scikit-Learn library were tested: K-Nearest Neighbors, Decision Trees, Support Vector Machines, with Decision Trees class obtaining the best metrics.
-Three neural network topologies were used.
+Moreover, three neural network topologies with different number of layers were used.
+Finally, the neural network with best metrics was used to train the whole dataset.
+To perform the complete training, an instance in Google Cloud Platform was used.

+#### -API development